Auto Insurance, everyone needs it, nobody wants it!

 The future is bleak for auto insurance.
 The big agent based carriers are loosing market share rapidly to the online companies that have lower operating costs with better loss ratios.
 Down the road the “Big Three” may just get out of the auto insurance business all together.

-With self driving cars and new technology there is a real possibility that auto insurance may not even be needed within the next 10 years.
+If we go further into the future, with self driving cars and new advancements in their safety, there is a real possibility that auto insurance may not even be needed within the next decade or two.
 Until that day you can prepare yourself by knowing that rates are going to rise and companies are going to try and cut costs wherever they can.

 You may think buying the cheapest policy out there is right for you (and your wallet will certainly thank you) however it is good to note that like everything else, you usually get what you pay for.
 Spending a little more for better coverage and customer service can go a long way when you need to use the policy.
 This is where having a good insurance agent comes in, but it all depends on the type of person you are.